MPI-Dortmund/tomotwin-cryoet/docs/tutorials/tut02_cluster.rst

 TomoTwin uses UMAPs to reduce the 32 dimensional embeddings space to a 2 dimensional space that can be visualized.
 However, this reduction is not perfect and sometime a cluster can actually contain multiple sub-clusters.
 The :guilabel:`Recalculate UMAP for selected clusters` tool allows you to refine your clusters as shown by the following example.

-The following image shows a tomogram with two obvious particle populations (yellow: Tc-Toxin, blue: ribosome).
+The following image shows a tomogram with two distinct particle populations (yellow: Tc toxin, blue: ribosome).

 .. figure:: ../img/tutorial_2/fine_tune_01.png
     :width: 650